For the photo album go to: http://www.cometosea.us/albums/albums/Circumnavigation%20Slideshow/Vietnam.pdf

 The smell of the charcoal fired sidewalk food caterers.
 The Han River has a wide promenade for several miles in the downtown section

 with a wide boulevard and large colonial style official buildings.
-The old French ochre/yellow painted masonry buildings and fence walls;
+The old French ochre/yellow painted masonry buildings and stone walls;

-and many new large buildings done in a matching style.
+many new large buildings are done in a matching style.
 You can see the old people do their Tai Chi exercises along the river.

 Lots of large high rise hotels in town and on the river front, with several under construction.
 All done in very pleasing architectural styles.
 The Vietnamese have a very strong sense for form and you just do not see any ugly clashing structures.
 The streets are swept and garbage collected.
 You do not see the black grime and mildew stains on the buildings like in the countries I already mentioned.

 They clean them and it might also be due to the lack of automobile exhaust.

 There were some fears in me that I might be disappointed on my first encounter of Vietnam.
 But the opposite has happened.

 Because of the non democratic system I had also expected a certain dreariness on the part of the people.
 I find them even gayer and playful than before.
 These people have accomplished an incredible feat, from the mess that we left them in, in the mid seventies.
 And done with little outside assistance.
 The first day in Danang, I bought a second hand little Sony Cybershot digital camera to replace the second Canon Powershot S1 2S that crapped out on me.
 That Thursday and Friday I took a $ 3.00 roundtrip bus to Hue.
 This was the Imperial capital city of Vietnam till 1946, when the emperor abdicated to Ho Chi Minh.
 There are a number of photos of Hue in the album.
 Many of the temples, palaces etc., go back to as far as the 8th century.
 It was unfortunate that much of the central part of the "Citadel", the walled and the forbidden city, were destroyed in the Indochina war and later during the American presence.